Garpiya

 Garpiya is a family of Russian long-range combat drone produced by IEMZ Kupol for use in the Russo-Ukrainian War.
-It is a copy of the Shahed 136 drone built using parts sourced from China.

 Manufacturing

 The Garpiya is produced by IEMZ Kupol which is a subsidiary of Almaz-Antey.
 IEMZ Kupol has set up a factory in China to produce kits for export to Russia.
 The main Russian manufacturing facility for Garpiyas is in Izhevsk, located in a former concrete plant acquired by IEMZ Kupol in 2020.

 The Garpiya incorporate engines, parts, and technology from China but is assembled in Russia.
-According to the company 500 drones were produced in the second half of 2023 and 2,000 were produced in the first half of 2024.
+According to the company, 500 drones were produced in the second half of 2023 and 2,000 were produced in the first half of 2024.

-Garpiya-3 was also developed in China with the help of local experts.

 Combat history

 Their use and production was first extensively reported on by Reuters in 2024.
-According to Reuters, the Garpiya-A1 has been used against Ukrainian infrastructure and military targets in the Russo-Ukrainian war (2022–present).
-In 2025 around 500 Garpiya variants were reportedly being used each month in Ukraine.
+According to Reuters, the Garpiya-A1 has been used against Ukrainian civilian and military targets in the Russo-Ukrainian war.
+In 2025, around 500 Garpiya variants were reportedly being used each month in Ukraine.

+The Russian Africa Corps have deployed the Garpiya-A1 during the Mali War with the wreckage of a KK variant being found near Sévaré in May 2026.